dotmesh-io/docs/hugo/content/references/api.md

 dot itself; however, if a clone name is given, you just get the filesystem ID of the clone, which is different to the master filesystem ID.

+[FIXME: I don't get what a "filesystem ID" is.
+I get a dot, and that it can have a name (luke/foo) which translates to a UUID, but what is a "filesystem ID"?
+Using "filesystem" makes it seem like it conflicts with dot concepts?
+And what is a "clone"?
+Isn't that just another dot?]

+[FIXME: These need formatting]
+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.